According to the

 Additionally, people who’ve been diagnosed with lung cancer are at an increased risk of having another type of lung cancer.
 This is particularly true if you smoke.

 Advancing age is a risk factor for lung cancer.
 In fact, most people who develop lung cancer are older individuals.
-According to the American Cancer Society, the average age of someone newly diagnosed with lung cancer is 70.
+According to the

 Age likely increases your risk due to the effects of other factors, such as lifestyle habits and environmental factors.
 The older you are, the longer you’re likely to have been exposed to things like tobacco smoke and air pollution.

 People who’ve been exposed to radiation in their chest area are also at an increased risk of lung cancer.
 A couple of ways this can happen include:

 - receiving radiation therapy for cancer, such as breast cancer or Hodgkin’s disease